 The mixture is also perfect for making naturally flavored strawberry cupcakes with a rich strawberry frosting.
 You could probably also use the strawberry puree in place of the roasted strawberry mixture in our homemade roasted strawberry 3-ingredient no churn ice cream.

-What’s the best popsicle mold?
+What's the best popsicle mold for homemade ice pops?

 I’ve purchased so many awful popsicle molds over the years.
 Not wanting to be wasteful, I tried and tried to find ways to use them successfully before throwing in the towel.